spirosbax/8_puzzle/README.md

 ```sh
 python3 driver_3.py
 ```
-#### Downling the .zip file
+#### Downloading the .zip file
-go to the top right of the repository and click the download.zip button, then extract the containing folder and "cd" into it, lastly run the file with
+Go to the top right of the repository and click the download.zip button, then extract the containing folder and "cd" into it, lastly run the file with
 ```sh
 python3 driver_3.py